melezhik/jam/README.md

 # pjam interface

-Main usage, build distributive.
+Main usage, make distribution archive:

     pjam -p <project> <options>

-`project` - path to project root directory (should contant pjam.json file and sub directories with sources)
+`project` - path to _project root directory_ (should contain pjam.json file and sub directories with sources)

-Options.
+Options:

-- `--only source-one-dir,source-two-dir,...`  only build given source(s). multiple sources are separated by comma.
+- `--only source-one-dir,source-two-dir,...`  only process given source(s). multiple sources are separated by comma.
-- `--no-misc` - do not build miscellaneous prerequisites given by `modules` section in pjam.json file
+- `--no-misc` - do not add miscellaneous prerequisites given by `modules` section in pjam.json file
-- `--skip-pinto` - skip pinto phase, only do compile phase, usefull when prerequisites  already in pinto and you only want to rebuild distibutive
+- `--skip-pinto` - skip pinto phase, only do distribution phase, useful when prerequisites  already in pinto stack and you only want to recreate distribution archive
-- `--no-color` - do not colorize output
+- `--no-color` - do not colourize output
 - `--help` - print help info
 - `--version` - print pjam version